dekuNukem/traffic-cone-film-scanning/README.md

 * Unscrew the lens hood
 * Put the cone on a flat surface (**NOT LIGHT TABLE**)
 * Ensure the mark is still aligned
-* Push the lens hood all the way in
+* Push all the way in
 * Make sure it **bottoms out** and **flat and level**

 ![Alt text](images/push.jpeg)